twe4ked/odindutton.com/src/posts/2020-09-28-chip-8-ibm-logo.md

 ];
 ```

-We want to load the program into memory.
-CHIP-8 interpreters can access up to
+We want to load the program into the memory of our VM.
-4KB of memory, from `0x000` to `0xfff`, we're going to represent this as an
+CHIP-8 interpreters can access up to 4KB of memory, from `0x000` to `0xfff`,
-array (`[u8; 0xfff]`).
+we're going to represent this as an array of `u8`s with a length of `0xfff` (`[u8; 0xfff]`).

-We're going to wrap this array in a struct that we're going to use to read and
+We're going to wrap this array in a struct to represent our memory with functions for the VM to read and write.
-write.

 ```rust
 const MEMORY_LENGTH: usize = 0xfff;